kim-min-sang/CKLD/README.md

 # CKLD: More Effective Concept Drift Adaptation Method with KLD on Contrastive Learning
 This is the source code accompanying our paper
-"CKLD: More Effective Concept Drift Adaptation Framework with KLD on Contrastive Learning", submitted to USENIX Security 2026.
+"CKLD: More Effective Concept Drift Adaptation Framework with KLD on Contrastive Learning", submitted to the 2026 IEEE Symposium on Security and Privacy (IEEE S&P 2026).

 ## Setup
 The experiments were tested on Ubuntu 22.04 with an NVIDIA GPU.